HTR-United/dahncorpus/README.md

 ## Images
 The training has been done with images digitized by the Archives départementales de la Sarthe (where the collection is kept), and then uploaded in NAKALA, which is the IIIF server used for the project that uses this corpus.
-In each folder, a README file gives the link to find the images used for the training, whether it is a unique image link (for the segmentation data) or a link by letter (the name of the image is the same as the XML file).
+In each folder, you can find the images with the alto files, as well as a README file that gives the link to find, in NAKALA, the images used for the training, whether it is a unique image link (for the segmentation data) or a link by letter (the name of the image is the same as the XML file).
 (Some folder in NAKALA can have more documents than what is said in the different tables because the annexes have also been uploaded in NAKALA but were often not used for the training)

 ## Annotation system